-Our planned giving program allows you to make a gift through life insurance, securities, or a bequest.
-Take a look at the different options below, and contact us to learn more.
+Our Tomorrow’s Harvest program allows you to make a gift through a bequest, life insurance, or securities.

 The Gift of a Bequest

-Perhaps one of the simplest ways to make a Planned Gift is through a bequest.
-Naming the Ottawa Food Bank as a beneficiary in your will allows you to make a larger gift than you thought possible in your lifetime.
-Additionally, a bequest provides charitable tax credits for your estate so that your loved ones can receive the inheritance you intended.
+Including the Ottawa Food Bank as a beneficiary in your will allows you to make a larger gift than you might have thought possible.
+Also a bequest provides charitable tax credits for your estate.

 The Gift of Securities